RivenSkaye/rvsfunc/README.md

 rvsfunc has a couple of dependencies that are not available on PyPI.
 I try to keep these to a minimum and as the list grows I expect it to be mostly VapourSynth plugins.
-You can usually get these through [VSRepo](https://github.com/vapoursynth/vsrepo), or perhaps you can find them on [VSDB](https://vsdb.top/). _When grabbing from VSDB follow the links to the home URL of a project as it's horribly outdated._
+You can usually get these through [VSRepo](https://github.com/vapoursynth/vsrepo), or perhaps you can find them on [VSDB](https://vsdb.top/).
+_When grabbing from VSDB follow the links to the home URL of a project as it's horribly outdated._

 The list is not exhaustive however, and doesn't list dependencies of dependencies.

-These will be listed in the docs provided soon&#0153;, as well as being added to the next release version of rvsfunc in a zip file.
+For the full list of requirements not on pip, check [the docs](https://rvsfunc.tae.moe/en/latest/#dependencies)

 # Contributing